kubereboot/website/content/en/docs/configuration.md

-      --slack-username string               slack username for reboot notifications (default "kured") --start-time string                   schedule reboot only after this time of day (default "0:00") --time-zone string                    use this timezone for schedule inputs (default "UTC")
+      --slack-username string               slack username for reboot notifications (default "kured") --start-time string                   schedule reboot only after this time of day (default "0:00") --time-zone string                    use this timezone for schedule inputs (default "UTC") --concurrency number                  amount of nodes to concurrently reboot. (default 1)
 ```

 ## Reboot Sentinel File & Period